 - Pull the right team together for planning; engage youth for their ideas and leadership. - Make sure the space has a welcoming name and is inclusive and accessible to all students.
 Although there may be students that utilize the space more than others, it's important to focus on inclusion of all. - Keep health equity in all decisions to ensure that those with the greatest needs have the appropriate support. - Define what success will look like.
-Design use, monitoring, and supervision around your outcome goals. - Consider training "student ambassadors" to assist in peer-to-peer promotion, teach peers how to use the space, and oversee room organization and sanitation. - All school employees should know the purpose and guidelines of the calm room.
-Be clear on how staff can provide feedback or concerns. - Highlight the project with parents; share examples of student techniques for managing stress with parents.
+Design use, monitoring, and supervision around your goals. - Consider training "student ambassadors" to assist in peer-to-peer promotion, teach peers how to use the space, and oversee room organization and sanitation. - All school employees should know the purpose and guidelines of the calm room.
+Be clear on how staff can provide feedback or concerns. - Highlight the project with parents; share examples of student techniques for managing stress with parents. - Have an evaluation plan to know if the space is meeting your goals.
+Celebrate success.